Skip to main content

 Advance to Candidacy

-Qualified students will be required to constitute a Dissertation Committee prior to their advancement to candidacy, which is expected by the end of the third year.
-The Dissertation Committee will consist of five faculty members: the student’s Dissertation Advisor, two faculty members from the Astronomy program, 1 faculty member from the Physics department from outside the student’s research area, and one external tenured faculty member from another department.
-Candidates will be required to submit a written research proposal and make an oral presentation to the Dissertation Committee.
-The Committee may follow the oral presentation with additional questions to assess the candidate's preparation for dissertation research.
+Qualified students will be required to constitute a Dissertation Committee prior to their advancement to candidacy, which is expected by the end of the third year of study.
+In rare and compelling cases, and with GEPA’s approval, extensions are possible.
+The extension should not be longer than one (1) year.
+The Dissertation Committee will consist of four (4) faculty members: the student’s research advisor, two (2) faculty members from the Astronomy program, and one (1) tenured external faculty member from outside of the Astronomy and Astrophysics Department.
+Additional members are possible.
+Candidates will be required to submit a written thesis proposal and make an oral presentation to the dissertation committee.
+The committee may follow the oral presentation with additional questions to assess the candidate’s preparation for dissertation research.
+The paper should be delivered to the committee at least two (2) weeks prior to the exam.

 The proposal and presentation should address the following elements: